PURSUE VS. WOO

 Fall back?
 The fun of the chase is over.

 Working hard enough?
 How often to do you hear people say relationships are hard work?

 Is it possible that, no matter how much they put into a relationship it’s never enough and when it’s going well it’s suddenly too easy?
 Sound familiar?

 So we trip over …..again, and there is the loop.

-What if you could be invited to cultivate love?
+Now what if you could be invited to cultivate love instead?

-Let’s rephrase the question ‘Surely there’s a way that individuals want to be wooed and shouldn’t that be ok?
+Let’s rephrase this..
+‘Surely there’s a way that individuals want to be wooed and shouldn’t that be ok?

 Do I want a relationship that’s built on the exertion energy of pursuit or a relationship built on the cultivating energy of wooing?